wnfs-wg/car-mirror-spec/README.md

 ## 3.5 Similarity

-As the entire data store of an arbitrary Requestor may be unbounded in size, the Bloom filter is populated with blocks that are likely to match based on semantic criteria or other heuristics.
+As the entire data store of an arbitrary Client may be unbounded in size, the Bloom filter is populated with blocks that are likely to match based on semantic criteria or other heuristics.

 The primary challenge in determining what information to send is that this protocol deals directly with the fact that knowledge in a distributed system is local.